aghabekyanmilena/Neural_Networks_in_Optics/README.md

 Ensure cleaned_weather.csv is in the same directory.

-Install the required Python libraries using:
+Install the required Python libraries

 Execute the script